gordonbates/PP1/README.md

 ### The Menu Sidebar

-- After clicking the hambuger meun the user will be presented with menu side bar where you can navigate between Home, Gallery and Sign Up pages
+- After clicking the hambuger menu the user will be presented with a menu side bar where the user can navigate between Home, Gallery and Sign Up pages

 <img width="1512" alt="menusidebar" src="https://user-images.githubusercontent.com/93173575/172065344-488625d0-ee68-45b4-b418-a45c13332a5e.png">

 ### Gallery

 - The gallery contains six photos related to the lunar landing.
-The are stacked in verticle column.
+They are stacked in a verticle column.

 <img width="1512" alt="gallery-new" src="https://user-images.githubusercontent.com/93173575/172065412-72dd285d-fc1d-4954-abc7-6b19b60d8434.png">

 ### Footer

-- The footer contains links to four social sites.
-The open up in a new tab so it does not interfer with user experience.
+- The footer contains links to four social media sites.
+They open up in a new tab so it does not interfere with user experience.

 <img width="1512" alt="footer" src="https://user-images.githubusercontent.com/93173575/172065528-0fef3147-9bbe-46cd-ab77-19b9cd091104.png">

 ### Sign Up

-- Sign up page has username, email, password & submit button where people can stay up to date with the page.
+- Sign up page has a username, email, password input and a submit button where the user can stay up to date with the page.

 <img width="1512" alt="sign-up-page" src="https://user-images.githubusercontent.com/93173575/172065572-8a980ba2-cbfc-4f6a-9d76-8809d64d412c.png">

-- The site also has a subscribed, a thank message and return to home button after submit button is clicked/pressed.
+- The site also has a subscribed card.
+Inside it contains a thank you message and a return to Home button after the submit button is clicked/pressed.

 <img width="1512" alt="success-page" src="https://user-images.githubusercontent.com/93173575/172065609-c7a1d1cd-f2a4-4f03-b8cc-61496f8908a2.png">